Liangyu5wu/Liangyu5wu.github.io/content/project/GBCR/index.md

 ## Introduction

-**The GigaBit Cable Receiver (GBCR) ASIC is designed as an equalizer chip to compensate the ITk pixel data transmission loss in the high frequency range.**
+**The GigaBit Cable Receiver (GBCR) ASIC is designed as an equalizer chip to compensate the ITk pixel data transmission loss in the high frequency range after the twinax Type-1 data E-links at 1.28Gb/s.**

 **There are ~4500 GBCR chips in the ITk Pixel system.**